 3.2.
-Effect on diameter
+Effect on stem diameter

-Among the treatments, there was no significant difference in diameter of plants at 15, 30, and 45 days after sowing as shown in Table 3.
+Among the treatments, there was no significant difference in diameter of plants at 15, 30, and 45 days after transplanting as shown in Table 3.
 However, a significant difference was observed at 60 days of transplanting among the treatments at 5% level of significance.
 The pairwise comparison, Tukey-adjusted analysis, revealed that diameter was increased by 2.04 mm with the application of ½ Recommended Chemical Fertilizer + ½ FYM 25 t/ha as compared to control.
 This could be due to higher uptake of phosphorous and potassium by plants, which promotes root growth and enhances water and nutrient absorption.
 This notion is supported by Khan et al. (2010), who claimed that when organic and inorganic fertilizers are applied in an integrated form, there is a higher uptake of soil nutrients.
 Similar result was obtained by Kai et al. (2020), where diameter of plant was significantly higher under application of organic fertilizers as compared with inorganic fertilizers.

 Table 3.
-ANOVA table for effect of different treatment on diameter of stem, number of flowerings per bunch, and total yield.
+Effect of different treatment on diameter of stem, number of flowerings per bunch, and total yield.